ATP Flight School: Airline Career Pilot Program

 The Airline Career Pilot Program is a fixed-cost flight training program designed for students with no prior experience.
 The program takes approximately twelve months to complete, during which students earn Commercial Pilot and Flight Instructor certificates.
 The training consists of full-time flight and simulator lessons, ground school and independent study.'
 Throughout the program, students receive support and mentorship from local training specialists who assist in managing their progress.
 After completing the program, graduates may be hired as flight instructors at ATP for around 18 months to gain experience and meet airline hiring requirements.
 During this period, they may also be eligible for airline-sponsored tuition reimbursement and direct airline programs.
 In 2022, ATP stated its goal to graduate 20,000 airline pilots by 2030.

 Airline Transport Pilot Certification Training Program

 In August 2015, the FAA approved the company's airline transport pilot certification training program (ATP CTP), which is offered at ATP's ATP JETS training center in Dallas.
 By November 2023, more than 20,000 students had graduated from the program.

 Indiana Wesleyan University partnership

 In December 2022, Indiana Wesleyan University-National & Global partnered with ATP to create degree pathways for pilots who complete their FAA certificates through ATP.
 ATP alumni who enroll at the university can count their flight training experience as degree credit and receive a tuition discount on certain programs.

 Fleet

-ATP Flight School operates the largest multi-engine training fleet in the world, which consists primarily of Piper Seminoles, along with one Cessna CE-525 CitationJet.
-The school's single-engine fleet includes a mix of Piper Archers and Cessna CE-172 Skyhawks.
+ATP Flight School operates the largest multi-engine training fleet in the world, which consists primarily of Piper Seminoles, along with one Cessna 525 CitationJet.
+The school's single-engine fleet includes a mix of Piper Archers and Cessna 172 Skyhawks.